There are no full time opportunities available at this time.

 The Workhouse is currently seeking Visual Arts Instructors to offer classes in Ceramics, Drawing, Glass, Fiber, Mixed Media, Painting, Photography and Sculpture for all ages, and all skill levels.
 Opportunities are available for in-person classes and online classes.
 Interested Arts Instructors can email their resume and letter of interest to firstname.lastname@example.org.

-Click here to download our Fall 2020/Winter 2021 Instructor Application & Informational Packet
+Click here to download our Spring/Summer 2021 Instructor Application & Informational Packet

 The Workhouse Arts Center simply cannot survive without the remarkable and dedicated support of hundreds of volunteers each year.
 There are opportunities of all kinds including everything from gallery sitting, to beer pouring, to scare actors, to museum docents.